George Freedman: Life in Australia

-In 1969, Knoll despatched Freedman to 'Manhattanise and Internationalise' Sydney at the executive offices and boardrooms for the Bank of New South Wales, one of Australia's oldest banking institutions (founded in 1817 and renamed Westpac in 1982).
+In 1969, Knoll despatched Freedman to Manhattanise and Internationalise Sydney at the executive offices and boardrooms for the Bank of New South Wales, one of Australia's oldest banking institutions.

-While working on this project, Freedman began a personal relationship with prominent Sydney decorator Neville Marsh—who employed him as a designer with Neville Marsh Interiors in 1970.
-To exploit Freedman's international experience, they agreed that the practice should 'go modern', and in 1973, the business was rebranded Marsh Freedman Associates (MFA).
+While working on this project, Freedman began a personal relationship with prominent Sydney decorator Neville Marsh, who employed him as a designer with Neville Marsh Interiors in 1970.
+In 1973, the business was rebranded Marsh Freedman Associates (MFA).

-As well as designing interiors for some of Sydney's most prestigious and prosperous families, MFA created sophisticated fine dining rooms for some of Sydney's outstanding restaurateurs, notably Anne Taylor (Taylors, 1984); Tony and Gay Bilson (Berowra Waters Inn, 1976; Kinselas, 1983; Tresury, 1992, and Ampersand, 1998; Damien and Josephine Pignolet (Claudes, 1981); Helen and Malcolm Spry (Chez Oz, 1985); Leon Fink (Bilsons and Quay, 1986, 1988), and Armando Percuoco (Buon Ricordo Ristorante refurbishment, 2007).
+As well as designing interiors for some of Sydney's richest families, MFA created fine dining rooms for a number of Sydney restaurateurs, including Anne Taylor (Taylors, 1984); Tony and Gay Bilson (Berowra Waters Inn, 1976; Kinselas, 1983; Tresury, 1992; and Ampersand, 1998); Damien and Josephine Pignolet (Claudes, 1981); Helen and Malcolm Spry (Chez Oz, 1985); Leon Fink (Bilsons and Quay, 1986, 1988), and Armando Percuoco (Buon Ricordo Ristorante refurbishment, 2007).

 During the late 1980s, Neville Marsh retired from Marsh Freedman Associates and Freedman continued to practice as George Freedman Associates (with Robert Chester and Sam Marshall).
 In 2002 he appointed a younger architect, Ralph Rembel, as his business partner and renamed the practice 'Freedman Rembel'.
-This practice was dissolved in 2010, when Freedman joined architects Peddle Thorp and Walker as Head of Interior Design (but he continued consulting to his existing private clients).
+This practice was dissolved in 2010, when Freedman joined architects Peddle Thorp and Walker as Head of Interior Design.

+Awards and legacy

+In 2005, Freedman was described by The Sydney Morning Herald as "the Godfather of Interior Design".
+In the same year, the Royal Australian Institute of Architects (NSW Chapter) awarded Freedman Rembel an Interior Architecture commendation for its design of executive offices at the AMP Building.

+Freedman's 1970s and 1980s furniture designs, often finished with luxury European veneers and eye-catching flourishes, were often featured in Australia's design magazines, especially Belle and Interior Design.
+His cocktail trolley for Bilson's restaurant (1988) is in the collection of Sydney's Museum of Applied Arts and Sciences.
+Freedman was posthumously inducted into the Design Institute of Australia Hall of Fame in 2019.